 Solar data manager Solytic raises Series A from EWE and Vattenfall

 Data is key and enables new business models.
 The more data you have the better.
 This is also true in the solar industry and that’s why solar data manager Solytic is a hot startup these days.
 We’re happy to break the news that Solytic celebrates the first closing of its Series A raising almost €5M from new investor EWE and existing investor Vattenfall, 2 of the top 5 utilities in Germany.
 As a result, Vattenfall owns a bit more than 20% and EWE a bit less than 20%.
 The A round was also joined by 3 business angels led by ex-Goldman Sachs banker Frank Oliver Lehmann.
 EWE’s impressive investment manager Justin Müller met Solytic’s Enrico Ohnemüller and Vattenfall’s Alexander Hain on 16 May 2019 at Ecosummit Berlin and learned that Solytic was planning a new round.
 As EWE is transforming into a smart green utility that believes in the power of data and wants to grow its renewable energy business, the Berlin-based startup immediately looked like a good strategic fit and smart investment.
-In fact, Solytic’s Series A is still open and more investors are welcome.
-The second closing is planned for Q2/2020 and the price and terms depend on the strategic value additional investors bring to the table.
+In fact, Solytic is open to talk to new investors providing strategic value because the next financing round is already planned.

 Solytic’s co-founders (from left to right): CTO Steffen Mangold, Co-CEO Johannes Burgard, CSO Johannes Dahl, Co-CEO Konrad Perényi